 A cumulative final exam will be held during finals week (at the time chosen by the registrar), and will be in a traditional multiple-choice format.
 You may bring one page of notes (front and back).
-Stand-alone calculators are permitted (no apps), but only for calculations-not as a place to store information.
-Students may not share any materials, including calculators and note sheets.
+Stand-alone calculators are permitted (no apps).
+Students may not share any materials, including calculators.